How to Use and Load Static Files in Django?

 return response

-This way, you have multiple options to access static file in Django view.
-Let’s see reading static file path in Django template.
+This way, you have multiple options to access static files in Django view.
+Let’s see reading static file path in the Django template.

 Load Static Files in Django (Render Template)

-Accessing static file in HTML template is pretty easy.
+Accessing static files in HTML templates is pretty easy.

 • Load the static tag in the template.